gajus/roarr/README.md

 I needed a logger that:

 * Does not block the event cycle (=fast).
-* Does not require initialisation.
+* Does not require initialization.
 * Produces structured data.
 * [Decouples transports](#transports).
 * Has a [CLI program](#cli-program).